rjenez/W266-final-project/README.md

 ### Title: Rolling Stone: A System To Do Plagiarism Detection Of Software.

 ### Abstract:
-We propose to build an NLP system that will do Plagiarism Detection on Software (C, Python, Java) code using NLP.
-This system will allow the detection of similar code snippets and tell if there is sufficient similarity between code snippets to warrant further review.
-The goal will be to outperform an industry-standard plagiarism detection system, called MOSS (“Measure Of Software Similarity”) which uses text fingerprinting.
+Software plagiarism is a growing issue in university and commercial software development environments.
+The true state of the art in these systems NLP-PL (Natural Language Processing - Programming Languages) has not advanced as quickly as in pure NLP environments.
+We propose to test and extend NLP systems that will perform Code Similarity Detection on Software (C/C++, Python, Java) code using state of the art deep learning architectures.
+This system will allow the detection of similar code programs (not just snippets) and determine if there is sufficient similarity between code examples to warrant further review for plagiarism.
+The goal will be to outperform an industry-standard similarity detection system, called MOSS (“Measure Of Software Similarity”) which uses text fingerprinting\cite{schleimer} to identify software similarity.

 Proposal and Steps:
 We will use NLP tools to build a plagiarism detector using a dataset based on code snippets from actual student assignments (Datasets #1, #2 below) and Stack Overflow (SO) modified datasets (Datasets #s 3,4,5) .
 We intend to benchmark MOSS on these datasets and see how effectively Rolling Stone can perform against MOSS.